ibm-cloud-docs/solution-tutorials/users-teams-applications.md

   <img src="./images/solution20-users-teams-applications/iam-model.png" style="width: 70%;" alt="Diagram of IAM model" />
 </p>

-At this time, not all services in the {{site.data.keyword.cloud_notm}} catalog can be managed by using IAM.
-For these services, you can continue to use Cloud Foundry by providing users access to the organization and space to which the instance belongs with a Cloud Foundry role assigned to define the level of access that is allowed.
+Most services in the {{site.data.keyword.cloud_notm}} catalog are managed by using IAM.
+A few continue to use Cloud Foundry by providing users access to the organization and space to which the instance belongs with a Cloud Foundry role assigned to define the level of access that is allowed.
+If you do not have requirements for Cloud Foundry applications and are using resources that support IAM then ignore the Organization and Space text below.

 <p style="text-align: center;">
   <img src="./images/solution20-users-teams-applications/cloudfoundry-model.png" style="width: 70%;" alt="Diagram of Cloud Foundry model" />